 When it comes to the type of contribution, donors have the option to donate money, real estate, stock, or other complex assets.
 Typically, complex assets are the most effective way to give to a DAF, since the nonprofit is the one who will dispose of the asset.
 That way, the donor can avoid capital gains taxes and ultimately contribute a higher value gift with a lower cost of giving.

-Today, we also see donors contribute their cryptocurrency to DAFs, which is immediately converted to cash and invested into the fund.
+Today, we also see donors contribute their cryptocurrency to DAFs, which is either converted to cash and invested, or deposited into the DAF without being liquidated.
 There are few charitable giving options in the world that provide the level of versatility, flexibility, and tax efficiency that DAFs do.